Vinodh-Machireddy/ml/Mlops_Notes.md

 =========
 Transfer Learning Technics
 Fine-Tuning?
-Fine-tuning means taking a pre-trained model (like ResNet, MobileNet, BERT, etc.) that already learned general patterns (edges, shapes, language, etc.)
+Fine-tuning means taking a pre-trained model (Transformer-based time-series pre-trained model like PatchTST) that already learned general patterns (edges, shapes, language, etc.)
 You remove/freeze the last layer and replace it with a new layer for traffic sign classes.
 Then you fine-tune on your dataset (Indian traffic sign images).